Yuwuko/Yuuko/README.md

 - __insult__ will randomly insult a user in the guild.

+BasketBandit is a Discord bot that I am developing based on the JDA libraries and LavaPlayer for music.

+It is a modular bot which means that you can enable or disable certain sets of commands where you see fit.
+The current modules are core (can't be disabled), custom, fun, logging, math, utility and runescape.
+To enable or disable a module you type the bot invocation (at current '?') module and the name of the module, e.g. '?module fun'

+Note: The logging module requires a text-channel named command-log to work correctly.
+If this doesn't exist and the module is active, the bot will remind you that it is needed.

+## Commands

+The invocation for the bot at this time is '?', this is used to prefix the below commands so the bot recognises that it is a command.
+Double invocation is used for custom commands, meaning that any custom commands should be prefixed with '??' instead.

 ### Math

 - __roll \<value\>__ will roll a set die. [d6, d8, d10, d12, d20, d00]